ABA has teamed up with the Equality and Human Rights Commission to show the scale and impact of identity-based bullying and help schools take action.

 - Take time to find out who else is involved.
 Bullying is very rarely one-on-one behaviour.
 Getting the wider group to change their behaviour can mean the ringleader doesn’t get as much out of it and can help it to stop.

 - Know where and when to get outside advice or access specific support services to support the needs of victims and/or perpetrators of bullying.
-This may be particularly useful when those involved in bullying are coming to terms with their gender or their sexual orientation.

 - Monitor the levels of discriminatory bullying in school so you can take action to prevent and tackle it in an informed way.
-Make sure you can identify if there is a difference in the levels of bullying for disabled pupils, LGBT pupils, genders and race and faith minority groups.
+Make sure you can identify if there is a difference in the levels of bullying for disabled pupils, LGBT pupils, sex and race and faith minority groups.

 - Learn from bullying incidents and pupil surveys and use this to revise anti-bullying policies and prevention measures.